Highlights

 #image_title

-We hope this guide to Ninebark got you inspired to plant a few.
-Ninebarks are extremely easy to plant, fast growers, and will come back year-after-year looking amazing.
-The native variety is paired with many fun cultivar versions, each offering different colors and sizes.
+We hope this guide to Ninebark inspired you to plant a few.
+Ninebarks are extremely easy to plant, fast growers and will come back year after year looking amazing.
+The native variety offers the maximum wildlife support, while fun cultivar versions offer different colors and sizes.
+Happy planting!